 Spring: Also consider as best time to Trekking in Nepal spring season is a pleasing season of everyone.
 Spring season in Nepal falls from February to April.
 This is second busiest tourist season of Nepal.
 In the Beginning of this season, climate starts cold but in preceding months gets increasingly warm.
 Flowers in the valleys begin to bloom and there’s little rain.
 It will be little hazy if no showers for a long period so mountain views will be lessened.
 One of the most attractive aspects of the season is blooming of the National Flower of Nepal rhododendron known as Laliguras in Nepalese language.

-However, it is also the favorite season to trek in the rain shadow of arid regions, such as Upper Mustang, Dolpo and Kailash areas.
+However, it is also the favorite season to trek in the rain shadow of arid regions.
+Such as Upper Mustang, Dolpo and Kailash areas best time to Trekking in Nepal.
 Trekking in the summer season is not desirable for trekking but also recommendable for forest researchers and botanists as the high valleys and meadows blossom with flowers and lush vegetation.
 Most important benefits of trekking in the summer months are the trails without crowd and less cold in the high mountains.
-Rafting is very limited at this time of year.
-Paragliding and micro flights are often delay or cancelled due to rains.
+Rafting is very limited at this time of the year.
+Paragliding and micro flights are often delay or cancel’s due to the rains.
 All other activities are possible in this season including bungy-jumping and zip-lining.